emmanr/personal-typescript-guide/README.md

 If we omit the return, then the type will be `void`.

-Typescript won't do inference in a function argument, instead it will assign type `any`.
+Typescript won't do inference in a function argument, instead it will assign type `any` for the argument.

 <p align="right">(<a href="#top">back to top</a>)</p>